thomascannon/sim-ota-updates/README.md

 However, researcher Karsten Nohl has had [real success](https://srlabs.de/rooting-sim-cards/) with certain SIM cards and has presented great research on the topic.

 This was a quick hack, using various sources, doesn't include documentation and I expect won't do anything for you.
 It might be useful in related work however, so take it for what it is.

+Rather than use this you should probably go and checkout SRLabs' [SIMtester](https://opensource.srlabs.de/projects/simtester/wiki) which is now released.